 Reduced water per flush: The toilet tank has a 2 liter bottle of water taking up space, thus reducing the amount of water used per flush.

 Rainwater: The rain barrel on the back porch collects rainwater from the gutters.
 The water collected is used on the landscape and for household efforts such as flushing the toilet.
+There is also a rain collection unit attached to their solar panel near the garden, handy for watering the crops and plants nearby.

 Low Flow Shower Head: The shower is equipped with a low-flow high-pressure showerhead that greatly reduces the amount of water consumed from showering.